Skip to content

 If your organisation has come up with a new idea, it’s likely there’s a story behind it.
 Whatever the motivation is, use that to provide some context to listeners.
 If the idea has been created to solve a problem, tell the story of how it helped you and make sure the story is relatable to the audience using real-life situations.

 Using storytelling like this helps audiences connect with you so they trust you.
 When you come across as human and not force numbers their way, you’ll seem more trustworthy - especially if the storytelling is relatable as it becomes more memorable.
-If the audience can see themselves as the ‘character’ in your story or realise it relates to them, they won’t forget your business easily.
+If the audience can see themselves as the ‘character’ in your story or realise they can relate to parts of the story, they won’t forget your business easily.

 Steve Jobs was a great storyteller.
 Just look at his keynote when he introduced the iPhone back in 2007.
 After running down the timeline of Apple products to show the brand's story, he touched on one crucial aspect of the audience’s pain points.